jaspinwall/revv/README.md

 This app uses the gem Money to handle the interface for currency with ActiveRecord.

 The app implements thread_mattr_accessor, a new feature from Rails 5, to pass the current_user from the controller to the model.
+The use of threads to pass data from the controller to the model must be kept to a minimum.
+We should avoid poluting classes and objects with 'magic' global variables.
+I feel this is one of the few cases it is appropiate to use.
+Most request require usesr authentication and their actions and activities are dependent on the user permissions.
+By using CurrentScope class, the application shares the current_user across avoiding passing it as parameter in each method call.

+This project implements email delivery for new purchases and account connection.
 The buyer receives an email when the order is successfully executed with the basic purchase information.
+The seller receives an email when he successfully connects his stripe account to the application.
-To view the emails generated, go to [App Generated Email](http://173.66.176.122:1080/ "Mail")
+To view the emails generated,
+go to the link [App Generated Email](http://173.66.176.122:1080/ "Mail")

-When a seller connects his Stripe account an email is also generated.

-The app was generated with scaffold.
+The app models and controllers were generated with the generic scaffold.
 There are five model/controller/view plus the User model used by devise.

 ```
 User